GunturWibawa/OilwellPlacementOilyGiant/README.md

 Oilwell Placement Solutions in OilyGiant Petroleum Company

-The project assigned to me during the ninth sprint involves Machine Learning within the domain of Business.
+The project assigned to me during the ninth sprint involves Machine Learning within the Business domain.

 Throughout this sprint, I acquired expertise in identifying essential business metrics, orchestrating A/B testing, employ bootstrapping methodologies, and data annotation.